Understanding DMARC: A Guide for Organisations

 - Gradually enforce policies: Start with a “none” policy to monitor your email traffic without affecting delivery.
 Once you are confident that your legitimate emails are passing DMARC checks, you can move to a “quarantine” or “reject” policy to block fraudulent emails.

-- Regularly review and update: Continuously review your DMARC reports and update your SPF, DKIM, and DMARC records as necessary to adapt to changes in your email infrastructure and threat landscape.
+- Regularly review and update: Continuously review your DMARC reports and update your SPF, DKIM, and records as necessary to adapt to changes in your email infrastructure and threat landscape.

 Benefits